ColtonKawamura/GranMA/README.md

 - **Visualization:** Create detailed plots to visualize the results, aiding in the understanding of complex dynamics.

-To learn more, we invite you to visit the documentation at [docs.granma.org](http://docs.granma.org/stable/).

 ## Installation

 To get started with GranMA, install the package using Julia's package manager.
 You can install the latest release of GranMA as follows: